ArthurSantDev/HighTrip/README.md

-# SPA landing page for a Travel App
+# HightTrip
-This is a tutorial project that I made to better understand how to use the Nest Js framework, how folders are organized, what I can and cannot delete, etc. I took the liberty of improving some specific points that I felt were missing in the original version, such as some responsive sizes, for example.
+This is a project I did to better understand how to use the Nest Js framework, how folders are organized, what I can and cannot delete, etc. I took the liberty of improving some specific points that I felt were missing in the original version, such as some responsive sizes, for example.

 ## Stack used